ajaman190/ETG_Inventory_Management_System_Project/README.md

 - Update the item details
     - Product Name, Category, Unit Price, Qyantity, Discount Available
+    - Can alert if the product is not available and ask you to add it instead of updating it.

 - Add the new items in the stock.
+    - Can alert if the product is already available and ask you to update it instead of adding it.
 - Print the purchase detail using the unique customer id.
 - Generate well indented bills.
 - Print the inventory list.## Repository Files Overview